 August 19th, 2025: Town Manager, Dennis Simmons, signed a nondisclosure agreement (NDA) with this company, forbidding the town to disclose any information about the project, including the name of the company.

-November 4th, 2025: The Wiscasset Selectboard adopted a resolution to “pause” all discussion and agenda items pertaining to the data center while they design a new, ‘transparent’ process for evaluating development proposals for both the 300-acre Ferry Road parcel, as well as an adjacent parcel at Mason Station (also called Birch Point).
+November 4th, 2025: The Wiscasset Selectboard adopted a resolution to “pause” all discussion and agenda items pertaining to the data center while they design a new, ‘transparent’ process for evaluating future development proposals for both the 300-acre Ferry Road parcel, as well as an adjacent parcel at Mason Station (also called Birch Point).
 This pause followed strong community concern, including public comment, outreach, and direct communication with town officials.

 We are actively following the process and will update the timeline as new information becomes available.